 · #220 Disk Shift — The distance the magnetic platters have shifted relative to the spindle.
 This problem is mostly caused by a mechanical shock.
 A major increase of the value means the hard drive is unusable.

 The S.M.A.R.T. attribute monitoring is not the silver bullet.
 The S.M.A.R.T. technology is mostly intended to help you notice a deterioration of critical hard drive parameters in good time, so that you can replace the failing storage media before a data loss occurs.
-But if you back up your data on a regular basis and monitor your hard drives’ S.M.A.R.T. attributes, you can minimize your data loss risks and avoid data recovery costs.
+But if you back up your data on a regular basis and monitor your hard drives’ (or SSD's) S.M.A.R.T. attributes, you can minimize your data loss risks and avoid data recovery costs.
 Keep in mind this rule: Good S.M.A.R.T. attributes do not guarantee that the hard drive is absolutely healthy, but poor ones are usually a telltale sign of a problem.

 For testing the performance issues in your specific environment, we recommend you to download and try our fully functional free 30-day trial version.